cfengine/documentation/reference/promise-types/measurements.markdown

                     off
 ```

-**Synopsis**: If true, CFEngine remembers the position to which is last
+**Description**: If true, CFEngine remembers the position to which is last
 read when opening the file, and resets to the start if the file has
 since been truncated